javascript-tutorial/en.javascript.info/2-ui/1-document/5-searching-elements-dom/article.md

-# Searching: getElement*, querySelector* and others
+# Searching with getElement*, querySelector* and others

 DOM navigation properties are great when elements are close to each other.
 What if they are not?
 How to get an arbitrary element of the page?